joaogbcravo/gocdapi/README.rst

 Known bugs
 ----------

-Currently compatible with Go version 14.3.0-1186.
+Currently tested against Go version 16.5.0-3305.
 No know bugs at the moment.